✓ Updated April 2026

 Essential Travel Tips

-Bruges is incredibly walkable, so ditch the idea of relying on taxis.
-For longer distances or if you're tired, rent a bike from one of the many shops near the train station – it's the most 'Bruges' way to explore and you can cover more ground than you think.
+Bruges is incredibly walkable, so ditch the car and embrace your feet!
+For longer distances or tired legs, consider renting a bike from one of the many rental shops near the train station; it's a fantastic way to explore the outer canals and less crowded areas.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.